ct-martin/hfoss-commarch-godot/coef-of-fail.md

 # FAIL METER
 0 points of FAIL: Perfect!
 All signs point to success!<BR>
 5-25 points of FAIL: You're probably doing okay, but you could be better.<BR>
-30-60 points of FAIL: Babies cry when your code is downloaded<BR>
-**65-90 points of FAIL: Kittens die when your code is downloaded<BR>** 95-130 points of FAIL: HONK HONK.
+**30-60 points of FAIL: Babies cry when your code is downloaded<BR>** 65-90 points of FAIL: Kittens die when your code is downloaded<BR>** 95-130 points of FAIL: HONK HONK.
 THE FAILBOAT HAS ARRIVED!<BR>
 135+ points of FAIL: So much fail, your code should have its own reality TV show.<BR>

 # Personal notes on FAIL METER
-* 50 of the 65 FAIL points are for the use of the SCons build system.
+* 50 of the 55 FAIL points are for the use of the SCons build system.
   From a quick look at what they're using (and why), I don't think this is a problem.
   I also defer to the [Introduction to the buildsystem](https://godot.readthedocs.io/en/3.0/development/compiling/introduction_to_the_buildsystem.html) docs page intro